Science Pedagogy: Evidence-Based Approaches to Teaching Science in UK Schools

 Modelling and Representations

-For photosynthesis, pupils might start with a word model: "Plants take in carbon dioxide and water, use sunlight, and make sugar and oxygen."
+For photosynthesis, learners might start with a word model: "Plants take in carbon dioxide and water, use sunlight, and make sugar and oxygen."
 This is true but vague.
 A visual model shows inputs and outputs: sunlight → plant → sugar + oxygen.
 A more sophisticated model shows where these processes happen (leaf structure: stomata, mesophyll cells, chloroplasts).
 The most sophisticated model shows the chemical equations and energy transfer.

 Effective modelling involves: